loneicewolf/loneicewolf/README.md

 ## 🎄 And Happy (early) christmas! 🎄

 ***
-☣️ writing is ot my front.
+☣️ writing is not my front.

 Fun fact: *I am [creating a blog](https://github.com/loneicewolf/Blogs) Where I Will write about both, Stuttering, Cryptography and Reverse Engineering *and some physics* :)*